lachlanmcdonald/grunt-saxicon/README.md

 .icon-red-right-arrow {...}
 ```

-## Advanced options
+<h2 id="advanced-options">Advanced options</h2>

-> These options are secondary to colorizing and embedded SVGs in your CSS, but are included as they might come in handy for some projects.
+> These options are secondary to colorizing and embedded SVGs in your CSS, but are included as they might come in handy.

 **svgs.target**
 Type: `String`